SAP-samples/teched2025-IN260/exercises/Excercise_01.md

 ![IN260 Figure 01.03](assets/IN260_01.03.png)

-## Step  4 - Create a Single Identifier for EANCOM
+## Step  4 - Create a Single Identifier for UN/EDIFACT
-Set first of all single identifiers for the outgoing EANCOM interchanges.
+Set first of all single identifiers for the outgoing UN/EDIFACT interchanges.
 For this purpose
 - (a) Stay on the Trading Partner Profile and choose the tab **Identifiers**
 - (b) Click on **Create** button, a pop-up will open.
 - (c) Enter the identification number `E-XX`, where XX has to be replaced by your UserID.
 Ensure the identification number is no longer than 14 characters; otherwise, remove leading zeros.
 - (d) Enter the Alias: `TP_UNEDIFACT_ID`
-- (e) Select the Type System: `GS1 EANCOM`
+- (e) Select the Type System: `UN/EDIFACT`
 - (f) Select the Scheme: `Mutually defined` with the value `ZZZ`
 - (g) Click on the button **Save**.